 Handwoven carpets made from organic materials such as wool and silk are known to last for ages.
 In fact, it’s the biggest selling point of Persian and Oriental carpets – they increase in value over time as antique heirloom pieces.
 But this notion of being ‘indestructible’ has misled many rug owners into thinking these type of area rugs don’t require special attention.
 On the contrary, without proper care, even the most durable of rugs will not last very long.

-If you own an antique carpet or any kind of handwoven rug, keep these things in mind the next time you plan to do a DIY style cleaning:
+If you own an antique carpet or any kind of handmade rug, keep these things in mind the next time you plan to do a DIY area rug cleaning:

 Traditional Persian rugs are colored using natural dyes.
 To offset the impact of mass-produced rugs on their livelihood, many rug manufacturers today are using synthetic dyes.
 However, the most valuable pieces still use natural dyes and it’s crucial to know this bit before subjecting your rug to any type of cleaning.

 Why is this necessary?
 Natural dyes easily wash off which results in ‘color bleeding.’
 You can test the rug yourself but since most, if not all, handwoven rugs have several colors, you run the risk of contamination which would make it tougher to clean.
 Taking your rug to an expert cleaner will ensure that color integrity is preserved which is a big part of what makes Oriental rugs beautiful.

 Bleach and other cleaning chemicals can damage wool and other organic fibers.
 Wool rugs are durable and can even resist fire.
 But they don’t do so well against bleach or other household cleaning agents that contain chemicals capable of destroying the natural properties of wool, silk, and organic materials used for making these beautiful rugs.
 If your rug needs deep cleaning, it’s best not to risk using chemicals to avoid any damage that will surely impact the value of your carpet.
 Find a professional to do it.